wpengine/atlas-content-modeler/docs/dev/REST-API.md

 Send additional requests to fetch data about related resources.

-Alternatively, fetch data about related entries in your first request by passing the `_embed` query string in the request URI:
+Alternatively, fetch data about related entries in your first request by passing the `_embed` query parameter in the request URI:

 `wp-json/wp/v2/[model-plural-name]/[entry-id]?_embed`